SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/mimecast.md

 id: mimecast
 title: Mimecast
 sidebar_label: Mimecast
-description: The Sumo Logic App for Mimecast enables you to monitor and analyz Mimecast email data to identify potential threats and improve email security posture.
+description: The Sumo Logic app for Mimecast enables you to monitor and analyz Mimecast email data to identify potential threats and improve email security posture.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';